carpentries-incubator/ml4bio-workshop/_episodes/06-paper-charting.md

 If the paper you choose has multiple machine learning models or tasks, choose one of them to focus on.

 Terms to look out for when searching for a paper are terms related to the machine learning workflow such as training, testing, holdout, features, classifier, or regression.
-You can also looks for the name of and specific classifier, such as random forest or neural network.
+You can also looks for the name of a specific classifier, such as random forest or neural network.
 Papers which use deep learning methods are also usable for this activity.

 It's okay if the paper is not an exact fit, especially if it is a technique used in your field which you want to understand.